ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/tcpmappings.md

 # `TCPMapping` resources

-In addition to managing HTTP, gRPC, and WebSockets at layer 7, $productName$ can also manage TCP connections at layer 4.
+In addition to managing HTTP, gRPC, and WebSockets at layer 7, Emissary can also manage TCP connections at layer 4.
 The core abstraction used to support TCP connections is the `TCPMapping`.

-An $productName$ `TCPMapping` associates TCP connections with upstream _services_.
+An Emissary `TCPMapping` associates TCP connections with upstream _services_.
 Cleartext TCP connections are defined by destination IP address and/or destination TCP port;
 TLS-encrypted TCP connections can also be defined by the hostname presented using SNI.
-A service is exactly the same as in HTTP [`Mappings`](../mappings/) and other $productName$ resources.
+A service is exactly the same as in HTTP [`Mappings`](../mappings/) and other Emissary resources.

 ## TCPMapping configuration

-Like all native $productName$ resources, `TCPMappings` have an `ambassador_id` field to select which $productName$ installations take notice of it:
+Like all native Emissary resources, `TCPMappings` have an `ambassador_id` field to select which Emissary installations take notice of it:

 | Attribute       | Description                                                                                                   | Type             | Default value                    |